 Position to Win

 Our experience of working closely with MOD procurement teams for over 15 years has taught us that the MOD generally does not want to receive bids that are scrambling for the lowest possible price.
-Position to Win was developed on the foundation of this feedback.
-Our most experienced consultants collectively developed the Position to Win service line to address the issues faced by public procurers – by helping bidders to increase the quality of their bids.
+Our most experienced consultants have collectively developed the Position to Win service line on the foundation of this feedback.
+This latest feature within our ADVANCE™ Solution addresses the issues faced by public procurers – by helping bidders to increase the quality of their bids and identify the best approach to winning.

 In a nutshell, by Positioning to Win bidders can achieve the following outcomes: